Dublin for a Day—The Perfect Itinerary

 Here are the best places to try:

-- Piglet Wine Bar: Great for those that want to try some different cuisines, including grilled octopus and goat bacon.
+• Piglet Wine Bar: Great for those who want to try some different cuisines, including grilled octopus and goat bacon.

 After lunch in Temple Bar, check out the Ha’Penny Bridge.
 It’s less than a minute’s walk away.